permaweb/ao/sdk/README.md

 - The GATEWAY_URL
 - The Messenger Unit URL
 - The Compute Unit URL
-- The Sequencer Unit URL
+- The Scheduler Unit URL

 ```js
 import { connect } from "@permaweb/ao-sdk";